-For more information contact: Andrew Thomas 01332 255451 e-mail Background papers: andrew.thomas@derby.gov.uk List of appendices: None Appendix 1 - Implications Appendix 2 - Draft Freedom of Information Act Policy andrew.thomas@derby.gov.uk None Appendix 1 - Implications --- ---
+For more information contact: Andrew Thomas 01332 255451 e-mail Background papers: List of appendices: andrew.thomas@derby.gov.uk None Appendix 1 - Implications Appendix 2 - Draft Freedom of Information Act Policy

 IMPLICATIONS

 Financial

 1. None directly arising.

 Legal

 2. The Freedom of Information Act 2000 introduces a statutory right of access to information held by the Council with effect from 1 January 2005.
 There are a number of exemptions some of which are qualified by a public interest test.
 Persons dissatisfied with the Council's response will have formal rights of appeal.